Gremlins 2: The New Batch: Casting

-Christopher Lee (who previously worked with Spielberg in 1941) played the mad scientist Dr. Catheter.
-Lee imagined his role as light-hearted; but Dante encouraged him to portray the scientist as evil to better match the atmosphere of the laboratory set.
+Christopher Lee (who previously worked with Spielberg in 1941) portrayed the Splice O' Life's head scientist, Doctor Cushing Catheter.
+Lee imagined his character as light-hearted; but Dante encouraged him to portray him as evil to better match the atmosphere of the laboratory set.
 Lee was revered on the set for his experience.
-In a deleted scene, Dr. Catheter examines a bat injected with "genetic sun-block".
+In a deleted scene, Catheter examines a bat injected with the sunscreen-like formula that would later be used on the bat-like gremlin.
 He then says to his colleague, "I'm told they sometimes feed on blood"; this is a reference to Lee's performances as Count Dracula in the Hammer Horror films.
-Later, as the Bat Gremlin is transforming, Dr. Catheter experiences déjà vu (the audience hears Dracula music).
-The doctor's first name, Cushing, is a reference to Lee's frequent Hammer co-star, and best friend, Peter Cushing.
+Later, as the bat-like gremlin is transforming, Catheter experiences déjà vu while Dracula music is heard.
+The character's first name, Cushing, is a reference to Lee's frequent Hammer co-star and best friend, Peter Cushing.

-Leonard Maltin, movie critic for Entertainment Tonight, had given a negative review to the first Gremlins film.
-While Dante was initially hurt by the review, he invited Maltin to film a cameo as the movie critic of a fictional Clamp Cable Network show, The Movie Police.
-Maltin gives a snide review for the video re-release of the first film along the lines of his original review before being assaulted by gremlins, pleading, "I was just kidding!
-It's a ten!
-A ten!"
+Leonard Maltin, a film critic for Entertainment Tonight, had given a negative review to the first Gremlins film.
+While Dante was initially hurt by the review, he invited Maltin to film a cameo as the film critic of a fictional Clamp Cable Network show, The Movie Police.
+Maltin gives a snide review for the video re-release of the first film along the lines of his original review before being assaulted by some gremlins as he attempts to change his mind.